lupyuen/lupyuen.github.io/src/lvgl3.md

 After compiling [___lv_gc_clear_roots__](https://github.com/lvgl/lvgl/blob/v8.3.3/src/misc/lv_gc.c#L42) and [__lv_gc.c__](https://github.com/lvgl/lvgl/blob/v8.3.3/src/misc/lv_gc.c#L42), the "No Screen Found" error no longer appears.

 (Maybe we should disassemble the Compiled WebAssembly and look for other Undefined Variables at WebAssembly Address 0)

+TODO: How to disassemble Compiled WebAssembly with cross-reference to Source Code?
+Like `objdump --source`?
+See [wabt](https://github.com/WebAssembly/wabt) and [binaryen](https://github.com/WebAssembly/binaryen)